Skip to content

 Common Startup Issues

-• Ensure source_location and receiver_location have shape [n_shots, n_points, ndim].
+• source_location and receiver_location must be [n_shots, n_points, ndim]